 While the Jewish community of Bahrain is small today, they are a thriving part of the middle class, active in both business and politics.
 The prominence of Jews in Bahrain has been spearheaded by the tolerance of the Bahraini leader King Hamad ibn Isa Al Khalifa.
 In 2004, Bahrain stopped boycotting Israeli products as part of a free-trade agreement with the USA.

 Furthermore, several Jews have served important roles in Bahrain’s politics.
 Jewish businessman Ebrahim Daoud Nonoo was made a member of the Shura Council, Bahrain’s upper house of parliament in 2000.
-In 2005, his niece Houda Ezra Nonoo took his seat in parliament.
+In 2005, his cousin Houda Ezra Nonoo took his seat in parliament.
 Houda would also serve as Bahrain’s ambassador to the United States from 2008 to 2013.
 In 2010, Nancy Kedouri, a Jewish author, was appointed to fill in Ms. Nonoo’s seat in parliament.

 In 2015, the King of Bahrain officially celebrated Hanukkah with Jews and Muslims together.
 The director of the Conference of European Rabbis, Rabbi Moshe Levin alongside 50 other Jews joined the king for a candle lighting ceremony.
 It was the first gathering of its kind since the establishment of the state of Israel.